logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 * There must be at least one `attended contact <https://docs.pmhc-mds.com/projects/data-specification/en/v2/data-model-and-specifications.html#attended-contact>`_ associated with the episode but it need not be in the reporting period
 * To be counted as 'Matched', both an initial and final measure of matching type must be recorded.
 See :ref:`matching_measure_types`.
-Matching of measures in the Out series is tighter than that used in the A9 report, so figures in the two reports may vary between these reports.
+Matching of measures in the Out series is tighter than that used in :ref:`category-a9`, so figures may vary between these reports.

 .. _category-out-1-2: